- business journalism

 An OU management qualification will also develop your understanding of the way organisations operate, and how they develop winning strategies, make decisions and manage risk – and you’ll gain valuable insight into key business functions such as finance, human resources, ICT, and sales and marketing.

-*Our triple accredited Business School† is in the top 1% worldwide, and the only business school to specialise in flexible learning.
+*Only 1% of all business schools are triple accredited†.
+The OU is one of them, and the only business school to specialise in flexible learning.

 † AMBA, AACSB and EQUIS